shaunc44/neighborhood-map/README.md

 INSTALLATION
 ============
-Open index.html in your web browser, such as FireFox or Chrome or you can visit shaunc44.github.io/neighborhood-map/ to check out the portfolio.
+Open index.html in your web browser, such as FireFox or Chrome, or you can visit shaunc44.github.io/neighborhood-map/ to check out the live website.
 Cheers!

 SUPPORT